 Our King faced off with death, and there was no competition.
 The Lamb’s slain body was resurrected in death’s face and shut its mouth forever.

 Even now, there is a song somewhere in the distance.
 It’s your song.
-You can’t hear the melody yet, but you know the words: “Death is swallowed up in victory.
-0 death, where is your victory?
-0 death, where is your sting?”
-(1 corinthians 15:54–55 nlt).
+You can’t hear the melody yet, but you know the words: “Death has been swallowed up in victory.
+Where, O death, is your victory?
+Where, O death, is your sting?”
+(1 Corinthians 15:54–55).
 That changes everything.